 That theme made Foster the most important contributor to a genre that would come to be called “coon song.”
 Written and sung in what was called “Negro dialect,” coon songs began in the most important theatrical form in nineteenth-century America, the blackface minstrel show.
 White performers with darkened faces and clown-whitened lips shook nappy wigs and made what they called Ethiopian dance moves, transforming themselves into grotesques from a wondrous sister species, Jim Crow and Zip Coon, dusky pets with simplified features, a kind of comically human-acting animal, doll-like, at once bigger and smaller than life.

 In other words, if blackface minstrelsy hadn’t existed, doctoral candidates in American Studies would have had to invent it.
 Plenty has been written on the subject.
 Eric Lott’s Love and Theft, the definitive scholarly work, uses terms like “contestation” and “performativeness” to place minstrelsy under a microscope.
 There are more direct ways of getting at minstresly.
 The 2010 Broadway musical “The Scottsboro Boys” tried to put outright minstrel conventions on stage, and any number of books and films, by auteurs from Spike Lee to Sarah Silverman, confront and reflect on the minstrel show.
 Nobody would call the Carolina Chocolate Drops a minstrel act — as musicologists and performers, they’ve helped reclaim the African-American roots to banjo and fiddle music that many people think of as white folk tradition — but the band always makes clear its keen awareness of the how those roots were tangled with the blackface theater.

 Still, blackface may perpetually alienate us, just because its influence has blanketed us.
 The form began in eighteenth-century theater and song, became complicated by Emancipation — African-Americans themselves then became some of its best and most successful practitioners — and went on to inspire vaudeville, jazz, Broadway, movies, country music, and broadcast comedy and variety, and to make direct appearances in those forms, well into the twentieth century; its indirect appearances are incalculable.
-So central is blackface to our public imagination. and so revealing, that we prefer to treat it as an inexplicable anomaly.
+So central is blackface to our public imagination. and so revealing, that we prefer to treat it as inexplicably alien.